Dave Van Ronk: Legacy

-The Coen brothers film Inside Llewyn Davis follows a folk singer similar to Van Ronk, and incorporates anecdotes based on Van Ronk's life.

-Van Ronk is mentioned in David Bowie's 2013 song ‘(You Will) Set the World on Fire' on The Next Day album.
-Van Ronk was mentioned among the dead musicians and recording artists in the song "Mirror Door" by the Who in 2006 on the album Endless Wire.
+Van Ronk was portrayed by Joe Tippett in the 2024 film A Complete Unknown.

 Personal characteristics

 Van Ronk refused for many years to fly and never learned to drive (he took trains or buses or, when possible, recruited a girlfriend or young musician as his driver), and he declined to ever move from Greenwich Village for any extended period of time (having stayed in California for a short time in the 1960s).
 Van Ronk's trademark stoneware jug of Tullamore Dew was frequently seen on stage next to him in his early days.